• Skip to primary navigation

 Year after year I end up sticking to the ones I'm familiar with, tried and true cheese like Robiola and La Tur.
 They are always great, but I've missed out on trying what's new or fresh or super exciting or perfectly ripe!

-Finally I asked my favorite cheese experts at Formaggio Kitchen in Cambridge for some help putting together a great cheese platter.
+I decided to asked my favorite cheese experts at Formaggio Kitchen in Cambridge for some help putting together a great cheese board.
 Then I took the cheeses they recommended and enlisted the help of two creative foodie friends for styling advice.
-Here's the scoop!
+Here's what I learned!

-Boston's Formaggio Kitchen is a foodie's paradise with over 300 artisanal cheeses in their cases plus shelves packed with imported specialty foods, home baked breads and desserts, award-winning house made charcuterie, fine wines, organic produce and an awe-inspiring cheese cave in the basement of their Cambridge store.
+Boston's Formaggio Kitchen is a foodie's paradise and they know cheese, with over 300 artisanal cheeses in their cases plus an awe-inspiring cheese cave in the basement of their Cambridge store.
+This is their advice for putting together a great cheese board:

-7 Cheeses That Will Make A Perfect Cheese Platter
+7 Cheeses That Make A Perfect Cheese Board

 There are hundreds of great cheeses to choose from but maybe you don't have the time or inclination to linger at the cheese counter figuring out what to buy?
 If so, no worries.
-Here are seven cheeses - recommended by Formaggio Kitchen - that will make the ultimate cheese platter.
+Here are seven cheeses, recommended by Formaggio Kitchen, that will make the ultimate cheese board.

 This selection includes a full range of flavors and textures: soft, hard, mild, pungent, cow, goat, young, and aged.